francescoimola/poem-for-a-timepiece/README.md

 # Poem for a timepiece

-A slow poem, written by hand using only HTML and CSS (including the actual timer).
+A slow poem, written by hand using HTML and CSS.

 ## Acknowledgements